Largest range of fruit trees in the UK

 Pests and diseases & disorders

 Bacterial canker is the most significant disease for Apricot trees.
 It is identifiable by gum oozing from the nark and dark sunken lesions appearing on main stems and trunk.
 If it is possible to cut out the affected area to healthy wood this is the best course of action but isn’t always practical if it is lower on the main stem.
 Most active sprays have been removed from sale.
+Bacterial infections can also take hold with no prior warning or symptoms; the tree suddenly wilts as if it short of water but no amount of watering brings it around and alas the tree usually dies for there is no magic cure.
+Occasionally if cut back hard the tree may shoot again from lower down.

 Die back occurs over winter through frost damage and is often confined to thinner new growth at the top of the tree.
 This is less of a problem and the dead shoots can simply be pruned back.
 Wait until Spring when new shoots are beginning to emerge and trim back to the new growths.
 If the tree is growing in a position too exposed or the winter has been particularly harsh then die back may be more severe and may actually result in death of the tree.
 But if you have to cut it back really hard to a little above the join [rootstock] then it may still shoot again and as long as this growth is above the graft then it will be true.
 Apricots can have quite strong rejuvenating instincts so this growth can still be vigorous and useful and although the tree will be majorly set back it can still make a good tree again given time.

 Trees grown under glass can sometimes suffer from an infestation of spider mite and this should be cleared with a suitable systemic insecticide.
 Biological controls are also available.
 Red spider causes the leaves to turn orange and will then start to fall.
 Although the individual mites are almost impossible to see, when the infestation is advanced webbing can be see enclosing the shoots and leaves.
 Red spider is a mite, not a true ‘spider’.
-They are encouraged by warm and dry conditions so maintaining a humid atmospehere discourages this insect.
+They are encouraged by warm and dry conditions so maintaining a humid atmosphere discourages this insect.

 alfred apricot tree